commercetools/tresor/cli/README.md

       mount: other
       path: variable
       key: OTHER_FIELD
+    # metadata to be added/to overwrite the default values
+    metadata:
+      owner: custom-owner
     # conditionally process this mapping, this can be a jinja expression
     # when: false
 ```